Heather Thompson | Chief Executive Officer

 Mary Gitonga | Operations Manager

 Mary is responsible for the operations of ITDP’s Africa office.
-Prior to joining ITDP in March 2016, she served as a Regional Assistant Administration Coordinator for Secours Islamique France in Nairobi for three years.
-She has cumulative experience of over eight years working with international NGOs with operations in Kenya, South Sudan, and Somalia.
+Before joining ITDP, she served as Regional Assistant Administration Coordinator for Secours Islamique France in Nairobi for three years.
+She has over eight years of experience working with international NGOs with operations in Kenya, South Sudan, and Somalia.
 She holds a diploma from Association of Business Executives, UK.
 Mary is passionate about making the world a better place for all.

 Rose Kebut | Administrative Assistant

 Rose is tasked with the provision of administrative support to the ITDP Africa team.
 She has over five years of experience in human resources and administration management.
 Rose earned her bachelor’s degree in arts from the University of Nairobi.
 She also studied management at the Cooperative University of Kenya and the Kenya Institute of Management.
 She is convinced of the availability of sustainable solutions to the socio-economic problems in Africa.